Circular Economy

 Accidentally Oil-Contaminated Water (AOC)

-rainwater runoff in Thaioil Group’s operational areas, water used for washing for areas without oil contamination, water used for fire drills, and water from cooling towers, or steam generators.
+rainwater runoff in Thaioil’s Group operational sites, water used for washing for areas without oil contamination, water used for fire drills, and water from cooling towers, or stream generators.

 3. The ‘Water Dashboard’ development project